TSCMC/TSCMC.github.io/rail-networks/lcn.md

 # Lacon Railway

-Lacon Railway is an extensive network of overworld railways that spans most regions of the server.
+Lacon Railway is the main subsidiary of [Lacon Inc.](/companies/lcn), controlling an extensive network of overworld railways that spans most regions of the server.
 The network is comprised of Lacon Railway itself and several subsidiaries, Shin-Lacon and Sancheon Rapid.
 <br><br>
 Lacon itself directly operates the Lacon Main Line and Lacon Kurageshima Line.
 These lines connect the far